rorro6787/malicious-mail-detector/README.md

 ## Acknowledgements

-- Inspired by the latest advancements in computer vision and natural language processing.
+- Inspired by several youtube tutorials and the latest advancements in natural language processing.